 The Aplia offerings I have chosen for you include tutorials, readings, practice problems sets, and graded problem sets.
 The graded problem sets on Aplia (there are more than twenty scheduled) are the assignments on which your online quiz grade is based, and the exercises and tutorials on Aplia are an excellent way to deepen your understanding of economics.

 Absolutely as soon as possible, register for this course's corresponding course on Aplia, even if you cannot pay yet.
 Enroll in Aplia now, before paying for it, even if you have not bought your textbook-and-Aplia bundle yet, because you have a three week grace period in which to pay for Aplia, while your first graded assignments on Aplia are due just a few days after the first class meeting.
 Check the schedule on Aplia immediately for details.

-Online exercises on Aplia count 10% of the course; that’s more than one whole grade level, so do your Aplia work diligently.
+Online exercises on Aplia count 10% of the course; that’s a whole grade level, so do your Aplia work diligently.

 To get started in Aplia, please do the following:

 2. Check that your computer can handle Aplia properly: On the sign in page, click the "System Configuration Test" at the bottom right of the window; this takes just a few seconds and provides detailed information on how to update your system if necessary.

 3. Return to the Sign In page and click the "Create a New Account" button under "New Users.”